ATHLETE OF THE WEEK: Brentwood High School

-Luke Lattin, son of Melanie and Matthew Lattin, is this week’s Athlete of the Week.
+Phillip Hyams, son of Jenny and Todd Hyams, is this week’s Athlete of the Week.

-He is a senior at Brentwood High School and a member of the Varsity Cross Country Team.
-At the Louisville Classic this season, he achieved a personal best of 16:24.
+He is a freshman at Brentwood High School and a member of the Cross Country Team.
+Earlier this month, Hyams ran a 16:45 5k in the Greater Louisville Classic.

-Lattin decided to try cross country his freshman year and has been pursuing it ever since.
+He started running on Scales Elementary’s 5th grade track team.
+He said once he began, he instantly fell in love with long distance running.
+Then, Hyam said, “My coach suggested I try cross country in middle school and the rest is history.”

-When asked what inspires him to continue training and competing he said, “A love of the sport and desire to improve myself.”
+When asked what inspires him to continue training and competing he said, “I always want to improve in everything I do.
+I work hard in practice and set mini goals for myself.
+I want to grow in all areas of my life, sports and school.”

-One of his biggest role models is his father, Matthew.
-“He works hard at his job and at home, and he is a wonderful dad.”

-BHS Cross Country Coach Rob Pautienus said of Lattin, “Luke is a talented runner and critical member of the varsity team.
-He has improved each week because of his commitment, effort and focus.
-I am excited to see how he will finish out his senior cross country season.”

-When he’s not in school or racing, he enjoys beekeeping and gardening.
+BHS Cross Country Coach Rob Pautienus said of Hyam, “As a freshman, Phillip has been a great addition to the varsity team, adding depth and consistency to the top five.
+He works hard in practice and races with confidence.”

+He describes himself as friendly and diligent.
+When he’s not running in cross country, he can be found running track and playing basketball.
+He also enjoys spending time with his friends and family, traveling and being outdoors.

-After graduating from BHS, he said he plans to continue his running career by participating in club running.
+After graduating from BHS, he plans to go to college to pursue a degree in a math related field, possibly engineering.
+He hopes to continue playing basketball and/or running in college.

 (0) comments